 One expert who advocates the use of meditation for Seasonal Affective Disorder is Norman Rosenthal (South African author, psychiatrist and scientist who first described winter depression or seasonal affective disorder in the 1980s and founded the use of light therapy for SAD).

-Rosenthal states that it is imperative to find ways to reduce stress in order to combat SAD.
+Rosenthal states that it is imperative to find ways to reduce stress to combat SAD.
 He discovered that walking, yoga, tai chi, exercise, mindfulness and meditation are beneficial for beating the winter blues (he also suggests a diet of vegetables, lots of protein, unprocessed foods, and complex carbs).

 Rosenthal states, “I have been enormously helped in managing my own SAD symptoms since regularly practising Transcendental Meditation… and other forms of meditation – such as mindfulness, which includes insight meditation (Vipassana), loving-kindness, open field meditation (such as monitoring one’s breathing), and walking meditation. “

-Meditation help with Seasonal Affective Disorder in the following ways:
+Meditation helps with Seasonal Affective Disorder in the following ways:

 - Reduces the symptoms of depression [Read: Meditation for Depression]

 - Meditation helps maintain serotonin levels during the winter

 - Reduces stress